This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 Online Subscription

-- An item purchased to play online in multiplayer games (e.g. Xbox Live and Playstation Network).
+- An item purchased to play online in multiplayer games (e.g. Xbox Live and PlayStation Network).

 -